iriusrisk/IriusRisk-Central/Integrations/ApiShell/README.md

 Using this shell program provides default command-line and configuration-file entries useful for making IriusRisk API calls.
-Most of the command line arguments provided can be duplicated in configuration files, thereby allowing you to providethem in a file once across multiple script calls.
+Most of the command line arguments provided can be duplicated in configuration files, thereby allowing you to provide them in a file once across multiple script calls.

 For further information, clone this subdirectory and execute the main file: